techfreakado/ADOScheduledWorkItemQuery/README.md

 Make sure you don't expose the endpoint for others to use, as this might be a security risk.

 # Release Notes

+## 2022-03-08
+- Rebrand as TechFreak
+- Update dependencies

 ## 2020-02-14